foxt7ot/blog/_posts/2016-04-24-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "My first post using Jekyll!"
+title:  "This world is so Meta, Even this post is"
 date:   2016-04-24 14:07:36 +0530
 categories: jekyll update
+tags:
+- firstpost
+- newSunshine
 ---
-And on this nice and shiny day of summer I took decision to move ahead of old blog powered by wordpress to this new one powered by [github][github] pages with an essence of [Jekyll][jekyll]
+And on this nice and shiny day of summer I took decision to move ahead of old blog powered by Wordpress to this new one powered by [github][github] pages with an essence of [Jekyll][jekyll].
+There is very slight chances that I'll repost my old posts in this blog as there are many reasons:

+* First and foremost, I am too lazy to do so.
+* BlackBerry 10 is long gone
+* Firefox OS has been shut down.
+So, as a result there is no use to build custom __gaia__.(If still you are interested ping me on IRC \[sudoname: foxt7ot\])
+* Pootle layout is all changed

 [github]: https://github.com/gh-pages
 [jekyll]: https://jekyllrb.com/